 When you hear the wind chill factor, it is safest to assume that the wind chill temperature is the temperature for which you should prepare.
 Take steps to avoid heat removal by wearing several layers of dry clothes with layers of air in between.
 Aside from clothing there is always location and movement.
 Try to get in line with the warm rays of sunlight and take shelter from cold winds which will only remove the recently gained heat.
 Additionally, keep your body moving so more heat can be produced.
 You'll notice how quickly you cool down when you stop moving after activity.
 Try eating high protein/energy foods such as nuts, energy bars, chocolate etc and drink hot drinks - even hot water with a dash of cayenne pepper is known to provide an instant heat spike that will help your body glow in the cold.

-Written by skiweather on Saturday February 24, 2018« 'Beast from the East' to bring unusual cold snap to the Alps — Mild and unstable weather will affect low altitude ski resorts »
+Written by skiweather on Saturday February 24, 2018« 'Beast from the East' to bring unusual cold snap to the Alps — Saint Gervais is delightful and charming »